Environmental Review Process

 For more information on the public scoping meeting see the Public Involvement page.

-After issuing the Final Scope of Study, OEA will prepare a Draft EIS for the project.
+On November 2, 2017, OEA issued a Final Scope of Study for the EIS.
+OEA is currently preparing a Draft EIS for the project.
 The Draft EIS will address the environmental issues and concerns identified during the scoping process and assess all reasonable and feasible alternatives, including the no-action alternative.
 The Draft EIS will also contain OEA's preliminary recommendations for environmental mitigation measures.
 Upon completion, the Draft EIS will be made available for review and comment by the public, government agencies, and other interested parties.
 OEA will prepare a Final EIS that considers and responds to comments on the Draft EIS.
 In reaching its decision in this case, the Board will consider the Draft EIS, the Final EIS, all environmental comments received, and OEA's final recommendations regarding environmental mitigation measures.